DEVSENSE/phptools-docs/docs/vscode/problems/workspace-diagnostics.md

+/*
+Title: Workspace Diagnostics
+Description: Configure PHP workspace diagnostics to analyze opened files, the entire workspace, or disable checks entirely.
+Learn about the php.problems.scope setting and its impact on code analysis.
+*/

+# Workspace Diagnostics

 By default, the editor performs diagnostic only on opened documents.
 In order to check the entire workspace quickly, change the `php.problems.scope` setting.

 > Note, analysis of entire workspace is a <span class="label label-premium">PREMIUM</span> feature.